ashutoshvarma/protocol/README.md

   - Takes proposals for certain governance actions and allows UMA token holders to vote on them.
 - **DesignatedVotingFactory**
-  - Factory to deploy new instances of DesignatedVoting and look up previously deployed instances.
+  - Factory to deploy new instances of DesignatedVoting and lookup previously deployed instances.
 - **OptimisticOracle**
   - Optimistic Requester.